clarkmcc/go-hubspot/generated/v4/actions/docs/FunctionsApi.md

 ## FunctionsGetPage

-> CollectionResponseActionFunctionIdentifierNoPaging FunctionsGetPage(ctx, definitionId, appId).Execute()
+> CollectionResponsePublicActionFunctionIdentifierNoPaging FunctionsGetPage(ctx, definitionId, appId).Execute()

-Get all custom action functions
+Get all functions for a given definition

 ### Example